arthurwhennig/Asterix/docs/frontend_docs/defence_mode_UI_doc.md

 - **Asset Arsenal**: A palette of available defense mechanisms, each with an icon, name, and cost.

 #### Available Assets:
+These will be able to be selected as a horizontal bar on the bottom of the screen:
 - 🚀 **Kinetic Impactor**: A sleek, arrow-like spacecraft.
 - 🔦 **Laser Ablation**: A high-tech satellite with a large primary mirror or phased array emitter.
 - 🛰️ **Gravity Tractor**: A bulky, powerful-looking spacecraft with prominent spherical masses.

-> **Deployment Interaction Flow**
+ **Deployment Interaction Flow**
-> - User clicks an asset from the arsenal (e.g., *"Kinetic Impactor"*).
+ - User clicks an asset from the arsenal (e.g., *"Kinetic Impactor"*).
-> - The selected asset’s box is surrounded by a **fading green highlight**, providing visual feedback for the current choice.
+ - The selected asset’s box is surrounded by a **fading green highlight**, providing visual feedback for the current choice.
-> - The asset icon is attached to the mouse cursor.
+ - The asset icon is attached to the mouse cursor.
-> - The user moves the cursor over the asteroid's trajectory line in the 3D view.
-The line highlights to show valid deployment zones.
+ - The user moves the cursor over the hull of the Earth
-> - The user clicks on the trajectory to *place* the defense asset.
-A 3D model of the asset appears at that point in space, and the budget is deducted.
-> - The trajectory line instantly updates visually, showing a new, deflected path:
->   - **Red** → Impact trajectory.
->   - **Yellow** → Near miss.
->   - **Green** → Safe trajectory.
-> - Multiple assets can be placed, further refining the asteroid’s path.
+ - The user can place the defence item on click
+ - The grand total cost will be recalculated
+ - The user can remove already placed objects by clicking on them which will open a menu on the top right of the screen that gives information of the placed geolocation and lets the user the delete the placed item
 ---

 ## 3. Central 3D Viewport: The Strategic View